 MARSHALL HAS GROWN INTO A PREMIER MEDICAL DEVICE CONTRACT MANUFACTURER

-In 1951 Lawrence Gagner founded Marshall Manufacturing Company and worked by himself in a rented space on Marshall Street in northeast Minneapolis.
-The location of the space in combination with the “Screw Machine” services provided, invoked the name “Marshall Screw Products.”
-In 1956 the company moved to 4,000 square feet of rented space at the Griggs Midway Building in St. Paul.
-Initially, Marshall specialized in short-run turning work, and in 1958 the company expanded into general machining work.
-By the mid-1960s, Marshall acquired two smaller companies and began supplying metal and plastic machined components to the pneumatic, hydraulic and meat-processing industries.
+Lawrence Gagner founded Marshall Screw Products in 1951.
+He initially worked by himself in a small rented space on Marshall Street in northeast Minneapolis.
+The location of the space in combination with the “Automatic Screw Machine” services he provided invoked the name “Marshall Screw Products.”

+Within the next five years, his business started to grow and required additional space, equipment, and people.
+He decided to move the company into a 4,000 square foot rental space at the Griggs Midway Building in St. Paul.
+Initially, Marshall specialized in short run turning work.
+In 1958 the company expanded the business into general machining.
+By the mid-1960s, Marshall acquired two smaller companies.
+They then began supplying metal and plastic machined components to the pneumatic, hydraulic, and meat-processing industries.

-In 1993 Marshall remodeled the shop for cellular manufacturing.
+Marshall remodeled the shop for cellular manufacturing in 1993.
 The remodel initiated the reorganization of management into streamlined, problem solving, self-managed teams.
 The immediate result of the restructure included the creation of a safety program and procedural documentation.

 CNC Swiss Machining and Other Enhanced Manufacturing Capabilities

-Today’s Marshall Manufacturing Company Offers World Class Service.
+Today’s “Marshall Manufacturing Company” Offers World Class Service.

 Under the ownership of Mike and Pam Burchill, Marshall Manufacturing Company supplies medical devices and components to medical OEMs in several markets including urology, orthopedic, laparoscopic and dental.
 Additional markets include the filtration and food industry.